42 Aircraft Propellers

 which is greater than the power required for a pure translational change in momentum through the propeller.

-The tangential velocity component, , in the wake of a propeller, can be derived from the angular momentum imparted by the propeller blades.
-The torque, , generated by the propeller can be calculated using the relationship between torque and power, i.e.,
+In the wake of a propeller, the tangential velocity component, , can be derived from the angular momentum imparted by the propeller blades.
+The torque,

 (27)

-where is the power absorbed by the propeller and is the angular velocity of the propeller.
+is the angular velocity of the propeller.
 The time rate of change of angular momentum, which is a torque, is given by

 (28)

 where is the angular momentum.
-By using the relationship between torque and angular momentum, then the effective radius at which the torque acts can be considered as the mean aerodynamic radius of the propeller, which can approximated by
+By using the relationship between torque and angular momentum, the effective radius at which the torque acts can be considered as the mean aerodynamic radius of the propeller, which can be approximated by

 (29)

-where is the propeller’s radius.
-Finally, the average tangential velocity, , is
+).
+Finally, the average tangential velocity,

 (30)

-Propeller Performance Coefficients
+Propeller Coefficients

-The thrust coefficient for a propeller is a non-dimensional thrust[7]and is defined as
+The thrust coefficient for a propeller is a non-dimensional thrust and is defined as

 (31)

-where is the thrust generated by the propeller, is the propeller’s diameter, and is the number of revolutions of the propeller per second.
-If the rotational angular velocity of the propeller is , then .
-The rotational speed is often measured in terms of revolutions per minute or rpm, so rpm equals .
+is the number of revolutions of the propeller per second.
+If the rotational angular velocity of the propeller is

 For a propeller, a non-dimensional airspeed called a tip speed ratio or advance ratio, given the symbol , is defined by